NgModules help organize an application into cohesive blocks of functionality.

 exports and they serve a similar purpose.

-We import other Angular modules so we can use their exported classes in component templates.
-We export this Angular module's classes so they can be imported and used by components of other modules.
+You import other NgModules so you can use their exported classes in component templates.
+You export this NgModule's classes so they can be imported and used by components of other modules.

-An Angular module bounds declarable classes only.
+- An NgModule bounds declarable classes only.
 Declarables are the only classes that matter to the Angular compiler.

-An Angular module can only export the declarable classes it owns or imports from other modules.
+- An NgModule can only export the declarable classes it owns or imports from other modules.
 It doesn't declare or export any other kind of class.

 by adding providers to the

-The provided services do not belong to the module nor are they scoped to the declared classes.
+The provided services don't belong to the module nor are they scoped to the declared classes.
 They are available everywhere.

 How does Angular find components, directives, and pipes in a template?